 Field Trips: All students participate in monthly Friday Field trips.
 These days are considered instructional hours as the field trips are tied directly to the unit of study.
 Some special overnight field trips are:

-- 6th Grade — Week-long Outdoor School at Olympic Park Institute
+- 6th Grade — Week-long Outdoor School

 - 4th Grade — John Day Fossil Beds